Fuco1/dired-hacks/README.md

 can call the function with a double prefix argument (usually `C-u` `C-u`)

+You can use saved filters to mark files by calling `dired-filter-mark-by-saved-filters`.

 ### Stack operations

 To remove the filter from the stack, use `dired-filter-pop` or